mParticle/mparticle-roku-sdk/README.md

 #### Development vs. Production Environment

 All integrations in mParticle can be configured either for development data, production data, or both.
-The mParticle Roku SDK will automatically detect a runtime whether a channel is a debug channel, and if so will mark data as development data.
+The mParticle Roku SDK will automatically detect at runtime whether a channel is a debug channel, and if so will mark data as development data.
 You may also override this (as well as other settings) via the options associative array referenced in the snippets above.
 See the `DEFAULT_OPTIONS` object within `mParticleCore.brs` for the complete list of customizable settings.

 ### User Identities and Attributes